Find an Orthodontist near you

 Without an initial consultation, it is near impossible to determine the full cost of braces with or without insurance.
 This is because the cost of orthodontics depends on several factors including the duration and complexity of treatment and the type of treatment you choose.
 That said, here is a guide for what you can expect to pay for a full course of orthodontic treatment in Australia:

 There are no specific government programs in Australia that subsidise the cost of getting braces.
-The Australian government’s Child Dental Benefits Schedule (CDBS) helps for two to17-year-olds to access a range of dental services and procedures for free.
+The Australian Government’s Child Dental Benefits Schedule (CDBS) helps for 2 to17-year-olds to access a range of dental services and procedures for free.
 However, benefits for orthodontic treatment such as braces are not covered under the CDBS.

 How useful was this article?